JShirish/Practice/README.md

-# Practice
+# Web Development

-This is to make my hands dirty with GitHub and programming.
-I am JESSU SHIRISH KUMAR.
-I am an IIT - CSE graduate with a GPA of 8.6.
+Hi.
+My name is Jessu Shirish Kumar.
+I am a computer science graduate from IIT Hyd.
+I have a year of experience as a web developer.
+I am comfortable in using technologies like HTML, CSS and JS.